cloudmesh-community/fa19-516-151/project/report.md

 ### REST

-* OpenAPI The REST API will be defined by using OpenAPI specification Swagger editor The swagger editor is used to write
+* OpenAPI: The REST API will be defined by using OpenAPI specification
-* API documentation based on the OpenAPI standard Flask The web application framework that handles incoming requests
+* Swagger editor: The swagger editor is used to write API documentation based on the OpenAPI standard
-* Connexion Connexion is an application on the top of Flask that will map the REST API documentation to python functions
+* Flask: The web application framework that handles incoming requests
-* on Flask
+* Connexion: Connexion is an application on the top of Flask that will map the REST API documentation to python functions on Flask

 ### Testing